-You will need to clearly explain your needs/requirements to the occupational hygiene consultancy, so they can properly understand the issue and provide you with the service you need.
+You will need to clearly explain your needs/requirements to the occupational hygiene consultancy and provide information on processes and products used, so they can properly understand the issue and provide you with the service you need.

 Ask them to confirm that they understand the work to be undertaken, what the final deliverables and timescales are and to provide a breakdown of charges.